 The Palm Garden is the name chosen for a large garden bed started in 2018 at the farm.
 It is far from the most ideal spot to plant roses because there is a huge Date Palm right in the centre of the garden.
 Nonetheless, you have to work with what you have and do what you can to make it suitable.
 The good point is that the palm tree is lovely and provides welcome shade in an area with intense, summer sun even though it probably soaks up some of the nutrients from the soil.

-Either side of this long rectangular garden bed that was once lawn, is a path with concrete edging sitting up in peaks.
-It was built by the Italian prisoners of war, who were billeted out nearby for work during the 2nd World War.
-Beyond the high kangaroo proof fence are paddocks of wheat and canola crops where sometimes we graze sheep.
+Either side of this long rectangular garden bed that was once the lawn is a path with concrete edging sitting up in peaks.
+It was built by the Italian prisoners of war, billeted out nearby for work during the 2nd World War.
+Beyond the high kangaroo, proof fence are paddocks of wheat and canola crops where sometimes we graze sheep.
 This is the rural backdrop to the garden that at times is an astonishing contrast from the lushness of the garden to the golden wheat and at times the red, dusty, dry land beyond.

 The Palm Garden is now home for well over a hundred roses of various types.
 Some heritage roses like Maman Cochet, Anna Oliver, Jean Ducher, Perle d ‘Or, Gruss an Aachen and Felicia and many hybrid teas and bush roses.